adi-varshney/100DaysOfLeetCode/Week 4/9-25-2025/notes.md

 # Problem 121.
-Best Time to Buy and Sell Stock notes
+Best Time to Buy and Sell Stock - Notes

 ## Problem Understanding
 - **Summary:** Find the maximum profit from exactly one buy and one later sell.
 If profit is never positive, return 0.